Survey Data

 Survey Import Wizard processing window with close highlighted.

-16. Next click on the Interview_Database folder to explore the codes that were autogenerated for each question.
+11. Using the left menu, under Coding, expand Codes, to explore the autogenerated codes.
+Click on the Interview_Database folder to explore the codes that were autogenerated for each question.

 In the left menu, under coding, Codes is expanded and Interview_Database is selected and highlighted.